tonny0812/pornhub-downloader/README.md

 You can config some params on `src/config.json`.

 `proxyUrl`: set up the proxy with port.
 For example: `http://127.0.0.1:1087`.
-If you don't need to set up proxy, just keep it empty string.
+If you don't need to set up proxy,just keep it empty string.

 `timeout`: set up request timeout.